Susie Wiles: White House Chief of Staff (2025–present)

-Following Donald Trump's victory in the 2024 presidential election, Wiles was expected to be named as his White House chief of staff, though Trump had considered Brooke Rollins, a figure distrusted by many of Trump's advisors.
+Following Donald Trump's victory in the 2024 presidential election, Wiles was expected to be named as his White House chief of staff.
 The day after Trump was declared the victor, he named her as his chief of staff, the first woman to hold the post.
 According to The New York Times, Wiles did not dissociate from Mercury Public Affairs until Trump's announcement.
 Wiles tentatively established a staff structure in which the Presidential Personnel Office would serve beneath the Office of Cabinet Affairs, set to be managed by Taylor Budowich.
-In December, Trump replaced Bill McGinley, who was set to assume the position of White House counsel, with David Warrington, a choice Wiles preferred.
-That month, Debra OConnell, the president of ABC News, dined with Wiles; the dinner occurred days before the network announced it would settle a lawsuit with Trump over on-air statements made by George Stephanopoulos.
+In December 2024, Trump replaced Bill McGinley, who was set to assume the position of White House counsel, with David Warrington, a choice Wiles preferred.

-Wiles was involved in negotiating the prisoner exchange between the Russian entrepreneur Alexander Vinnik and the American schoolteacher Marc Fogel in February 2025.
+As chief of staff, Wiles was involved in negotiating the prisoner exchange of the Russian entrepreneur Alexander Vinnik for the American schoolteacher Marc Fogel in February 2025.
 That month, Trump fired the board of the John F. Kennedy Center for the Performing Arts and named Wiles, among other loyalists, to the board.
 She was named in Associated Press v.
 Budowich (2025), a lawsuit filed by the Associated Press against Trump officials who blocked the news agency from press events and locations over its stance on the Gulf of Mexico naming controversy; Wiles had emailed the Associated Press, alleging that the apparent influence of its stylebook had been "misused, and at times weaponized, to push a divisive and partisan agenda."

-According to Politico, Wiles and her deputy chiefs of staff were unaware of and infuriated by an email sent by the Department of Government Efficiency later that month requiring federal employees list five accomplishments in the prior week; Elon Musk, an advisor to Trump, asserted on X that failing to respond to the email would be grounds for termination.
-In May, The Wall Street Journal reported that a federal investigation into an effort to impersonate Wiles had been initiated.
+In May 2025, The Wall Street Journal reported on a federal investigation into an effort to impersonate Wiles to obtain information and cash from prominent Republican officials.
 Wiles told associates that the contacts list on her personal phone had been hacked.
-The following month, the Journal reported that Vice President JD Vance and Wiles had urged Musk to reconcile his differences with Trump after the two men publicly feuded.
+In December, Vanity Fair published several interviews with Wiles, in which she gave candid descriptions of Trump's presidency.
+Wiles claimed that she had attempted to get Trump to end his retribution campaign and made several critical remarks about officials in Trump's administration, including Vance; Elon Musk; and Russell Vought, the director of the Office of Management and Budget.
+Trump and several members of his cabinet publicly expressed support for Wiles after the interviews.